TGD-HW/tgmanGH/docs/Manual/CZ/TGZ/TGZ-S-48-100_250-RI/md/description.en.md

 		Pin 2 of connector X1 - "+24 VDC output" must be connected externally to pin 2 of connector P7 (power supply for static brake diagnostics).

 		Note the orientation of the connector - locking lever on top = pin 1 on the right.
+Locking lever faces outside the PCB.

 	!!! info "Connector crimps"